paultibe/Travellog/README.md

   Printed database

 # Phase 4: Task 3
-- Identify any changes in the design of your program you would make if you had more time. (ie. changing how print data
+- Identify any changes in the design of your program you would make if you had more time.
+Mention any refactoring you would do.
-- base works)
-- name it UML_Design_Diagram.pdf
+- If I had more time, I would:
+  - Change the functionality of the getDatabase method in DestinationDatabase to return a list of TravelDestinations instead of a list of Strings.
+This would change the functionality of the GetDatabase class, which would print out on screen all of the information about destinations entered in the database instead of just the city names.
+  - Move the declaration of the TravelDestination field in AddDestination to the actionPerformed method with its instantiation to decrease coupling.
+  - Increase cohesion of the MyFrame class by converting the methods that add the different components of the GUI onto the frame into separate classes (ie. make new classes for addTopLabel, addCenterPanel, addVisualComponent)